 9.1.2.
 Standards for Pneumatic Controllers under Subpart OOOOa.
 For each pneumatic controller affected facility you must comply with the GHG and VOC standards, based on natural gas as a surrogate for GHG and VOC, in either paragraph (b)(1) or (c)(1) of this section, as applicable.
-Pneumatic controllers meeting the conditions in paragraph (a) of this section are exempt from this requirement.
+Pneumatic controllers meeting the conditions in paragraph (a) of this section are exempt from the requirements in (b)(1) or (c)(1) of this section.